BuGlessRB/remixml/README.md

 It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.

+Minified and gzip-compressed it is less than 8KB of code.

 It has zero dependencies on other modules.

 ## Basic usage